aenivara/E621-Scraper/README.md

 4. **During the Scrape:**
    - The tool first scans your query and shows the total number of available pages and posts.
-   - After confirmation, it clears the screen and starts downloading, displaying a retro progress bar on one line.
+   - After confirmation, it clears the screen and starts downloading, displaying a progress bar.
    - A metadata file (posts_metadata.json) is saved in the session folder, containing details of the scraped posts.

 ## Troubleshooting